line/lich/lifecycle/README.md

     private val coroutineScope: CoroutineScope = AutoResetLifecycleScope(this)

     fun loadDataThenDraw() {
-        // The launched job will be automatically cancelled ON_STOP and ON_DESTROY. coroutineScope.launch {
+        // The launched coroutines will be automatically cancelled ON_STOP and ON_DESTROY. coroutineScope.launch {
             try {
                 val fooData = fooServiceClient.fetchFooData()